Qalqalah In Tajweed: Letters, Types, Exampels And Levels

 But, as the letter Laam is not among the Qalqalah letters, we should not make a bouncing sound for this letter.
 This is quite a common mistake, making Qalqalah sound for non-Qalqalah letters.

-Types of Qalqalah
+Types And Levels of Qalqalah in Tajweed

-There are three levels/types of Qalqalah:
+There are three levels of Qalqalah:

 • Level 3 – Strong